Roasted Pork Tenderloin

 - Preheat the oven to 450F.

 - Season and flavor the pork however you desire.
-Sometimes I do a marinade beforehand, but you can also do a quick rub with sazon seasoning, or simply sprinkle on some salt and pepper.
+Sometimes I do a marinade beforehand, but you can also do a quick rub with sazon seasoning if you're short on time, or simply sprinkle on some salt and pepper.

 - Place the entire skillet into the oven.
 Roast for 5 minutes, then flip the pork over.